 A pet groomer typically works with pets and other animals in pet grooming boutiques and pet stores.
 As a pet groomer, you will perform a few tasks that may include cleaning and taking care of pets such as dogs, maintaining the cleanliness of the work area for the next client, and working with the cash registers.
 In addition, you will groom dogs and cats using different tools and techniques, ensuring that pets stay safe and are well taken care of.

-As far as similarities go, this is where it ends because an animal attendant responsibility requires skills such as "quality care," "patients," "euthanasia," and "autoclaves."
+While similarities exist, there are also some differences between animal attendants and pet groomer.
+For instance, animal attendant responsibilities require skills such as "quality care," "patients," "euthanasia," and "autoclaves."
 Whereas a pet groomer is skilled in "dryers," "salon services," "pet parents," and "appointment scheduling."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

-The education levels that pet groomers earn is a bit different than that of animal attendants.
+The education levels that pet groomers earn slightly differ from animal attendants.
 In particular, pet groomers are 0.3% less likely to graduate with a Master's Degree than an animal attendant.
 Additionally, they're 0.0% less likely to earn a Doctoral Degree.

 Pet care specialists are professionals who are responsible for maintaining the health and safety of pets by providing them their basic needs.
 These specialists are required to educate pet owners about proper pet care and maintenance while creating personalized customer service to maintain customer loyalty.
 They must help and assist customers with their needs by providing professional and courteous customer service.
 Pet care specialists must also order useful items for the store while conducting in-store audits on their inventory.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, animal attendant responsibilities are more likely to require skills like "quality care," "patients," "cleanliness," and "euthanasia."
-Meanwhile, a dog groomer might be skilled in areas such as "scheduling appointments," "animal safety," "dryers," and "physical appearance."
+Meanwhile, a dog groomer has duties that require skills in areas such as "scheduling appointments," "animal safety," "dryers," and "physical appearance."
 These differences highlight just how different the day-to-day in each role looks.

-On the topic of education, dog groomers earn similar levels of education than animal attendants.
-In general, they're 0.0% less likely to graduate with a Master's Degree and 0.0% less likely to earn a Doctoral Degree.
+Dog groomers earn similar levels of education than animal attendants in general.
+They're 0.0% less likely to graduate with a Master's Degree and 0.0% less likely to earn a Doctoral Degree.

 A dog walker provides dog walking services to pet owners at scheduled times, ensuring their safety.
 They first meet with pet owners to discuss their preferred schedule and use this opportunity to learn more about the dog and understand its needs.
 There are instances where a dog walker may walk multiple dogs, consider weather conditions, pick-up and dispose of waste properly, and feed dogs with water or food.
 Moreover, a dog walker regularly updates pet owners with the duration or location of walks, including the dog's behavior.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from animal attendant resumes include skills like "quality care," "patients," "animal handling," and "cleanliness," whereas a pet care specialist might be skilled in "health issues," "work ethic," "strong work ethic," and "cpr. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from animal attendant resumes include skills like "quality care," "patients," "animal handling," and "cleanliness," whereas a pet care specialist is more likely to list skills in "health issues," "work ethic," "strong work ethic," and "cpr. "

-Pet care specialists are known to earn similar educational levels when compared to animal attendants.
-Additionally, they're 0.6% more likely to graduate with a Master's Degree, and 0.2% more likely to earn a Doctoral Degree.
+Pet care specialists typically earn similar educational levels compared to animal attendants.
+Specifically, they're 0.6% more likely to graduate with a Master's Degree, and 0.2% more likely to earn a Doctoral Degree.